Kotlin/dataframe/docs/schemas.md

 # Data schemas and code generation

-In Jupyter environment `DataFrame` provides typed data access by automatic inference of `DataSchema` of new `DataFrame` instances and generation of extension properties for data access
+In Jupyter environment `DataFrame` provides typed data access by automatic inference of `DataSchema` of new `DataFrame` instances and generation of schema-specific extension properties

 ## Overview
 After execution of cell